derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 // 2. variable declaration and assignment using imageToToggle identifier var imageToToggle = document.getElementById('image-to-toggle');
 ```

-In snippet two there are five parts comprising the line of code:
 1. `var` - keyword reserved by JavaScript denoting a variable
 2. `imageToToggle` - custom identifier for referencing a value by name
 3. `=` - *assignment operator* that assigns the value on its right to the identifer on its left